Light is a crucial phenomenon for human observers to acquire and share visual impressions of objects in the world around us.

 - Light has both particle and wave characteristics

-1.1 The particle characteristic implies that light can show its existence in the form of a quant of energy.
-A beam of light is a stream of photons and that if the beam has the frequency f, then each photon has a free quant of energy equal to hf available for interference with other particles.
+- The particle characteristic implies that light can show its existence as a quant of energy.
+A beam of light is a stream of photons, and if the wave of this beam has the frequency f, then each photon has a free quant of energy equal to Δhf available for interference with other particles.

 - Light as a wave is an electromagnetic phenomenon